 Concealing a communicable disease is a Class B misdemeanor punishable by six months in jail and up to a $2,000 fine.
 “Communicable disease” is broadly defined as an illness that occurs through the transmission of an infectious agent.

 Yes.
 Texas Health and Safety Code Section 81.083 allows local health authorities who have reasonable cause to believe a person has a communicable disease to “implement control measures that are reasonable and necessary to prevent the…spread of the disease with this state.”

 Quarantine can be established for an entire area, property or group of individuals.
 Doctors may obtain a public health order that requires you to remain within a quarantined area and comply with any required testing.
 The public health order must be in writing and is effective until such time as the individual is no longer infected.
 Section 81.085 provides that a health authority can establish an area that is quarantined.

-It is a third degree felony to knowingly refuse to follow the orders or rules of the health authority while under quarantine.
+Yes, in Texas it is illegal to knowingly refuse to follow the orders or rules of the health authority or governor while under quarantine.
 Additionally a peace officer may use reasonable force to secure the quarantine area.
-817-203-2220.
-Call our attorneys if are you are charged with breaking quarantine or hiding infectious diseases.

 If are you or a loved one is charged with breaking quarantine or hiding an infectious disease, it’s important to contact an experienced defense attorney as soon as possible.
 We can help.
 Our team is made of up skilled defense attorneys with a proven record of success.
 Call us today at 817-203-2220 for a free consultation.
 Due to the coronavirus, we are also offering consultations over the phone and via FaceTime and Skype.